Beta: unbeta'd, but still carefully edited with a Sherlock Holmes-style magnifying glass :)

 — except she wasn't his Rose, because if she was really his he wouldn't be having this problem, constantly furious and filled with hate at others but more so at himself, because he clearly wasn't good enough for Rose Tyler—

 — and how could he be good enough for her?
-She was untainted, beautiful, funny and clever and he was a genocide-committing maniac who looked old enough to be her father and got jealous at everybody with a dick that looked her way—
+She was untainted, beautiful, funny and clever and he was a genocidal maniac who looked old enough to be her father and got jealous at everybody with a dick that looked her way—

 — and ran away from the situation, like he was so good at doing, to come into his ship and break things just because he didn't have the fortitude to tell her just how much he lo—

 Another crash, then silence.
-His anger was ebbing away immediately, replaced with the usual disgust at himself, at the sound of Rose Tyler's voice calling his name.
+His anger was ebbing away again, replaced with the usual disgust at himself, at the sound of Rose Tyler's voice calling his name.
 He stood shaking in the middle of the room, dust flying in the air.
-It was obviously just a subconscious defensive mechanism to snap him out of it, his psyche's way of keeping him from truly breaking down into madness.
+It was just a subconscious defensive mechanism to snap him out of it, his psyche's way of keeping him from truly breaking down into madness.

 Apparently his psyche was a little too good, since he heard it again.
 "Doctor?"